aoiorio/moonfish/README.md

 ### 🍣 How to use this app
 1. Clone the moonfish repository.
 2. Open it.
+3. Then you should check where you are, you have to stay **~/moonfish**
-3. please type below the sentence on your terminal.
+4. please type below the sentence on your terminal.
 ```
 $ pip3 install django
 $ python3 manage.py runserver
 ```
-4. The world is your oyster!
+5. The world is your oyster!